Mesh44/Grafana-Install/README.md

 ### Adding Custom Dashboards

 After deployment, you can import custom dashboards in Grafana to visualise your OCI metrics.
-Steps:
+All dashboards are located in the Dashboards directory (Provide Github link)

 1. Step a

 ## Troubleshooting

 1. **Cannot access Grafana**: Verify that port 3000 is open in your VCN's security list and the instance's firewall.
-2. **OCI Monitoring datasource not working**: Check that the dynamic group and policies are correctly configured to allow metric reading.
+2. **OCI Monitoring Data Source not working**: Check that the dynamic group and policies are correctly configured to allow metric reading.

 ## Support and Contribution